• SCCT Dec '23

 Austin and Daniel have quite literally scoured the world to find the coolest indoor play structures to bring to Greenville.
 They have gone to the biggest convention of theme park operators and inventors to find unique aspects to bring to the Play Cafe.
 This is no small deal to say the least.

-The Play Cafe is designed for kids through around middle or early high school and while kids can play on any structure they’d like, one structure will be geared more for younger kids and the other for older kids.
+The Play Cafe is designed for toddlers through around middle or early high school and while kids can play on any structure they’d like, one structure will be geared more for younger kids and the other for older kids.

 It’s obvious two dads and their wives planned this space, which I so appreciate!